FeiQ17/feiqin/_pages/about.md

 My primary research interests lie in the intersection of agricultural/food economics, industrial organizations, and development economics.
 Under this broad scope, I am particularly interested in two areas: 1) organizations (e.g., manufacturers and retailers) in the food sector and their strategic actions, especially the non-price strategies (e.g., product assortment), and 2) the impacts of policies/regulations/local shocks on the firm’s competing strategies.
 The countries I have been focused on are the United States and China.
 I have particularly solid experience in policy evaluation and analyzing large datasets such as the retailer and household scanner data.

-Starting in August 2023, I will be joining the [Morrison School of Agribusiness](https://wpcarey.asu.edu/agribusiness-degrees) at Arizona State University as a postdoctoral researcher.
+Starting in August 2023, I will be joining the [Morrison School of Agribusiness](https://wpcarey.asu.edu/agribusiness-degrees) at Arizona State University as a postdoctoral research scholar.